Consensys/besu-sample-networks/privacy/README.md

 ```

 ### Stop Services and Network
-`./scripts/stop.sh` stops all the docker containers created.
+`./stop.sh` stops all the docker containers created.

+### Remove stopped containers and volumes
+`./remove.sh` stops and removes all the containers and volumes.

-### Stop Services and Network and Remove Docker Images
+### Remove Docker Images
-`./scripts/remove.sh` stops all the services and deletes all the docker images.
+`./delete.sh` stops the containers and deletes all the docker images.